barborawolf/stats-tutorials/tutorials/data/README.md

 Athletes' performance in the 10 events of the decathlon at the Decastar and Olympic Games competitions in 2004.
 Adapted from the [`decathlon`](https://www.rdocumentation.org/packages/FactoMineR/topics/decathlon) data from the `FactoMineR` package.

+## election_2000

+Votes for four candidates in the 2000 US presidential election, by county.
+From the book [Intro Stats](http://catalogue.pearsoned.co.uk/educator/product/Intro-Stats-Pearson-New-International-Edition/9781292022505.page) by De Veaux, Velleman, & Bock (from chapter 9: Regression Wisdom).

 ## erotic_art

 Data from a [psychology experiment](https://doi.org/10.1016/j.jesp.2016.11.003) collecting men's and women's ratings of erotic or non-erotic art images, along with information on their relationship status and quality of relationship.